enayetsyl/ShopEase/plainning.md

   Get a products (/products/:productId)(get)

-Order
+Order (2)

-Customer	/orders	POST	Create an order.
+/orders	POST Customer	Create an order.

-Customer	/orders/customer	GET	View their own order history.
-Vendor	/orders/vendor	GET	View orders related to their shop.
-Admin	/admin/orders	GET	View all orders with advanced filtering.
+/orders/ Customer	GET	View their own order history.
+Vendor orders related to their shop.
+Admin	View all orders with advanced filtering.

 Payment (4)